originphp/website/source/docs/utility/storage.md

 ### Working with Multiple Storages

-To work with multiple storages, tell it which configuration to use before you use the read, write, delete and list methods.
+To work with multiple storages, tell it which configuration to use.
+The configuration will be used for the rest of the duration that the script is executed.

 ```php
 use Origin\Utility\Storage;